jimpames/sonicwall-converter-for-watchguard-firewall-ejector-seat/README.md

  vlan interfaces

- this work will close gaps
+ this work closed gaps...

+ see user manual